coyove/s2db/readme.md

 GEORADIUSBYMEMBER[_RO] key member radius m|km [WITHCOORD] [WITHDIST] [WITHHASH] [COUNT count [ANY]] [ASC|DESC]
     # Behaves exactly like redis.

-ZCARD key
+ZCARD key [MATCH pattern]
-    # Behaves exactly like redis but considerably slower, because it scans all data on disk.
+    # Behaves similar to redis but considerably slower because it scans all data on disk.
 Use with cautions.

-ZCARDMATCH pattern
-    # Count the sum of the cardinality of keys who match 'pattern'.
-    # All keys will be scanned so this command is extremely slow, don't use it in production.

 ZCOUNTLEX key min max
     # Behaves similar to 'ZCOUNT', but sorts lexicographically.